Jeffrey Tarayao

 Jeffrey Tarayao (born March 9, 1980) is a Filipino business executive.
 He is currently President of OneMeralco Foundation, the corporate foundation and social development arm of the Manila Electric Company, the largest electric utility company in the Philippines.
 He is currently a faculty member of the University of Santo Tomas.

 Tarayao was formerly Head of Community Relations for Globe Telecom, a major telecommunications corporation in the Philippines, owned by the Zóbel de Ayala family through the Ayala Corporation.
 He is also a former student leader in the Philippines.

 Early life and education

 Tarayao was born in the charity ward of University of Santo Tomas Hospital to Pito Tarayao and Leny Ochoa.
 He attended Holy Infant Montessori Center and Lourdes School of Quezon City for basic education, and proceeded to the University of Santo Tomas for his Bachelor in Communication degree.
 He graduated with honors in 2001.

-He attended Harvard Business School for his Executive Education diploma and he also holds a Master in Sustainable Development degree from Macquarie University, Sydney which he attained in 2018.
+He holds a Master in Sustainable Development degree from Macquarie University, Sydney which he attained in 2018.